Joel D'Silva

 Digital controls that borrowed from the home

 The interface used soft physical metaphors for familiar household controls.
 Switchboards, thermostats, and appliance states gave users a recognizable starting point before introducing richer digital capability.
+This helped the product feel local without becoming visually heavy.
+Familiarity was used as an onboarding bridge, not as a constraint on the future system.

 Widgets